namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 Remind me, I was watching HBO Pitt, season 2, recent episode, discussed MERS, which I believe is a bacterial infection more common to spread in hospitals.

+My question , since Electronic Health Records mentioned, is  HIPAA basically being abused for anticompetetive reasons to prevent medical errors from surfacing, but more so, preventing cost transparency, medical pre authorization transparency,  etc?

+p110: various categories of medical errors are listed, defined by AHRQ. https://psnet.ahrq.gov